 Go Vegan World Campaign

-Go Vegan World is a Public Vegan Advertising Campaign run by Eden Farmed Animal Sanctuary, Ireland.
-It is animal focused in nature, and seeks complete cessation of animal use.
-The first of its kind in Europe, it was launched in Ireland.
+Go Vegan World is a Public Educational Advertising Campaign that exists to educate the public about animal rights, promote veganism, and challenge the legal status of other animals as human property.
+It is animal focused in nature and seeks complete cessation of animal use by humans.
+The first of its kind in Europe, it was launched in Ireland in 2015.

 In celebration of World Vegan Month 2015, vegan advertising appeared in public throughout Ireland.
-The Go Vegan Ireland campaign was successful in its aim of highlighting the exploitation inherent in our use of other animals and making the Irish public more aware of veganism.
+The campaign was successful in its aim of highlighting the unjust exploitation inherent in our use of other animals in Ireland.
+In 2016 it expanded to other countries.

 If you asked most people if they think it is wrong to unnecessarily harm other sentient beings, they would answer that it is.
 This is because we all know that other animals feel.
 They have the capacity to experience pleasure and are harmed when we deprive them of the opportunity to do so.
 They experience physical and psychological pain when we hurt them.
 Like us, they have an interest in continuing their lives and do not want to die.
 Therefore, most people already hold the values that underpin veganism.
 Socio-cultural inheritance of animal use along with careful deception by the industries that profit from it, combine to enable us to behave in ways that are inconsistent with our deeply held ethical beliefs and values.